kshoji/Unity-MIDI-Plugin-supports/documents/MIDI-Plugin-for-Mobile-and-Desktop.md

 // Add a new sequence to record sequencer.SetSequence(new Sequence(Sequence.Ppq, 480));
-// Starts the recording MIDI data sequencer.StartRecording();
+// Start recording MIDI data to the sequence sequencer.StartRecording();

 ...

-// Stops the recording MIDI data sequencer.Stop();
+// Stop recording
+sequencer.Stop();
 ```